Signs of a Bad Valve Seal vs. Healthy Valve Seals

 3. Rough Idling

-Healthy valve seals contribute to a stable engine performance.
-If your engine starts to idle roughly, it could signify problems.
-A bad valve seal may cause uneven fuel and oil distribution, making your engine work harder.
+Healthy valve seals ensure smooth engine performance.
+If your engine begins to idle roughly, it may signal an issue.
+A defective valve seal can lead to uneven fuel and oil distribution, putting additional strain on your engine.

 4. Decreased Engine Power